MycoAI/taxotagger/docs/quickstart.md

     The settings are read only when creating the `TaxoTagger` instance.

     So if you change the settings after creating the instance, the changes will not take effect.
 You need to create a new `TaxoTagger` instance with the updated settings.

+## Use custom embedding models

+You can use your own embedding models with TaxoTagger.
+For that, please check the [Custom Embedding Models][custom-embedding-models] guide.